Moti Masjid (Lahore Fort): Etymology

 Moti in Urdu language means pearl, which designates a perceived preciousness to the religious structure.
 It was an established practice among Mughal emperors to name the mosques after generic names for gemstones.
-Other such examples are the Mina Masjid (Gem Mosque) and Nagina Masjid (Jewel Mosque), both located in Agra Fort and completed in 1637 under Shah Jahan's reign.
-The mosque, built between 1630 and 1635, is the first among the "pearl" named mosques, the others built by Shah Jahan in Agra Fort (1647–53), and his son Aurangzeb in the Red Fort (1659–60).
+Other such examples are the Mina Masjid (Gem Mosque) and Nagina Masjid (Jewel Mosque), both located in Agra Fort and completed in 1637 during Shah Jahan's reign.
+The mosque, built between 1630 and 1635, is the first among the "pearl" named mosques.
+The others include the one built by Shah Jahan in Agra Fort (1647–53), and another by his son Aurangzeb in the Red Fort (1659–60).

 Subsequent history

 After the Mughal Empire, the mosque was converted into a Sikh temple and renamed Moti Mandir during the period of the Sikh rule under Sikh Confederacy (1760–99).
 Later, Ranjit Singh also used the building for the state treasury.
 After the demise of Sikh Empire, when the British took over Punjab in 1849, they discovered precious stones wrapped in bits of rags and placed in velvet purses scattered inside the mosque, along with other inventory.
 The building was later revived to its former status, and the religious relics were conserved at the nearby Badshahi Mosque.